Zhang Zuolin: Growth of power in Manchuria

 In March 1916, after many southern provinces revolted against Yuan Shikai's government, Zhang supported him but expelled a local military governor sent by Duan Qirui to replace him, with some support from local Japanese officers in the Kwantung Army.
 Beijing accepted Zhang's authority and Yuan appointed Zhang superintendent of military affairs in Liaoning (known as "Fengtian" until 1929).
 After Yuan died in June 1916, the new central government named Zhang both military and civil governor of Liaoning, the essential components of a successful warlord.

 Zhang, a pragmatist, had always remained cordial with Puyi, the last Emperor of China, and had sent him a gift of £1,600 for his wedding as a token of loyalty.
 Zhang sought good relations with Puyi in order to increase his power and cement his legitimacy if a restoration was ever attempted.
 In 1917 he plotted with Zhang Xun, a Qing-loyalist general, to restore the abdicated Puyi to the throne.
 Zhang Zuolin proposed talking to the National Assembly about a possible restoration.
 After Zhang Xun rebelled, Zhang Zuolin remained neutral and actually supported Duan Qirui in suppressing Zhang Xun after it became clear that Duan would win.
 Zhang was able to absorb soldiers of nearby commanders who had been linked to the rebellion, increasing his own power.
 He intervened and took control of China's northernmost province, Heilongjiang, after a rebellion there forced the local governor to flee.
 Because the governor of Jilin province had been linked to the attempt to restore the monarchy, Zhang had allies from Jilin successfully agitate for the governor's dismissal in Beijing.
-By 1918 Zhang's control of Manchuria was complete, except for the small areas held by the Japanese Empire.
+By 1918 Zhang's control of Manchuria was complete, except for the small areas held by the Empire of Japan.

 A Tianjin-based honghuzi leader negotiated with Zhang Zuolin.